 DO specifically name the job for which you are applying if it was an advertised job listing, especially if it is a job advertised by a large company.
 Larger organizations may be hiring for dozens of positions at any given time, and it helps to clarify which particular job you are seeking.

 DO point out transferable skills if you are seeking to change careers.
-For example, significant experience working grooming and training roles in the equine industry would give you real world experience and an extensive network of contacts that you could bring to an equine pharmaceutical sales position.
+For example, significant experience in grooming and training in the equine industry would give you real-world experience and an extensive network of contacts that you could bring to an equine pharmaceutical sales position.

 DO always close your letter by thanking the hiring manager for their consideration.
 It never hurts to be polite.